zepam/Glossary/README.md

 **Kernel methods**: ML algorithms that use functions called kernels to project data into higher dimensional space.
 They are especially useful for pattern analysis of data that is not linearly separable.

 **Big O notation**: A mathematical concept used in computer science to describe the performance or complexity of an algorithm's runtime or memory usage as the input size (denoted as n) becomes large.

+**Batch Normalization**: In deep learning, each step (or batch) of model training must be normalized to have zero mean and unit variance.
+This prevents numerically large features from dominating the training process.